ining7/GAL-DAWN/README.md

 ## New version

-The version of DWAN on the weighted graph has been included in DAWN V2.0.
-The Artifacts runs on the weighted graphs via SOVM implementation, hence, we cannot commit to a specific timeline for the release of a GPU version of SOVM running on weighted graphs.
-Currently, we believe that the implementation of SOVM is not suitable for running on GPUs without a thorough investigation of parallel methods on GPUs.
-However, the GPU version of the DAWN based on the SOVM implementation has always been in our plan.
+The version of DWAN on the weighted graph has been included in DAWN V2.1.
+Currently, DAWN includes the version that runs on unweighted graphs of int type index values, and the version that runs on negative weighted graphs of float type.
+(SOVM and GOVM have been the default implementation, if you want to use BOVM, please change the kernel function.)

 In the future, we plan to develop more algorithms based on DAWN, including but not limited to Between Centrality, Closeness Centrality, etc. Further applications of these algorithms, such as community detection, clustering, and path planning, are also on our agenda.